 In addition, the decision taken by the Regulator was challenged in court by JSC "Conexus Baltic Grid".
 Nevertheless, in September 2019 the Administrative regional court rejected the JSC "Conexus Baltic Grid" application and came to conclusion that the Regulator's decision was legal and binding.
-JSC "Conexus Baltic Grid" submitted a cassation complaint about the Administrative regional court's judgement though, and the case is still pending.
+JSC "Conexus Baltic Grid" submitted a cassation complaint about the Administrative regional court's judgement.
 Furthermore, JSC "Conexus Baltic Grid" submitted a request to extend the fulfillment of the certification conditions in the end of 2019, but the request was rejected by the Regulator in the beginning of 2020.
+On 30 August 2023, the Supreme Court left unchanged the judgment of the Administrative District Court of 2 September 2019, but the cassation complaint of the JSC "Conexus Baltic Grid" was rejected.

-In the process of annual evaluation, the Regulator took a decision on 1 July 2021stating that JSC "Conexus Baltic Grid" complies with the certification requirements - the Regulator decides to acknowledge that JSC "Conexus Baltic Grid" complies with the independence requirements of the unified natural gas transmission and storage system operator specified in the Energy Law.
+In the process of annual evaluation, the Regulator took a decision on 26 May 2022 stating that JSC "Conexus Baltic Grid" complies with the certification requirements - the Regulator decides to acknowledge that JSC "Conexus Baltic Grid" complies with the independence requirements of the unified natural gas transmission and storage system operator specified in the Energy Law.

 According to the legal regulation of the Energy Law, if a natural gas DSO is vertically integrated in the energy supply company, this operator is a separate corporation with an independent legal personality and separated from the activities of natural gas production, transmission, storage, and LNG service provision and trading, and this in communication and in establishing its brand ensures that its identity is separate from the identity of the trading structure of the vertically integrated natural gas supplier.
 DSO JSC "Gaso" is the subsidiary of the trading company JSC "Latvijas Gāze".
-On 29 April 2021, the Regulator approved that JSC "Gaso" fulfils the requirements of the independence of a gas DSO.
+On 28 April 2022, the Regulator approved that JSC "Gaso" fulfils the requirements of the independence of a gas DSO.